JoshuaLampert/DispersiveShallowWater.jl/README.md

 # Usage

-In the Julia REPL, first load the package Trixi.jl
+In the Julia REPL, first load the package DispersiveShallowWater.jl
 ```julia
 julia> using DispersiveShallowWater
 ```